buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CommunicationsApplianceTypeAutomaton.md

+# Pset_CommunicationsApplianceTypeAutomaton

 Properties common to automaton appliances.
 This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of AUTOMATON.
 <!-- end of short definition -->